How to Balance Chemical Equations

 Remember you cannot change subscripts only coefficients.

 Step 4.
-Get the nonmetals balanced for the reactants and products.
+Get the number of nonmetal atoms balanced for the reactants and products.
 Again, you can only change the coefficients and not the subscripts.

 Step 5.
 Balance the remaining elements like hydrogen by changing coefficients.

-If you have two products and reactants unequal you can find the smallest number they both divide into.
+If you have two products and reactants unequal then try this.
+Find the smallest number they both divide evenly into and then divide the subscripts into this number.

 Additional Resources